Yakima Valley Memorial Surgical Services

 Ambulatory surgery does not require overnight hospitalization and is sometimes called outpatient or same-day surgery.
 Qualified patients are in reasonably good health, have passed certain screening tests and recovery care can be provided at home.
-Memorial operates two ambulatory surgery centers:
+Virginia Mason Memorial operates two ambulatory surgery centers:

-- The Surgi-Center at Memorial is located on the main floor of West Pavilion I. On an average day, 15 to 20 outpatient surgeries are performed in the four surgical suites.
-A tunnel underneath 30th Avenue provides access for medical care teams to move seamlessly between the Surgi-Center and main campus operating rooms, as well as excellent patient transport capability between the two facilities
+- The Surgi-Center at Memorial is located on the main floor of West Pavilion I and performs 15 to 20 outpatient surgeries daily, in the four surgical suites.
+A tunnel underneath 30th Avenue provides access for medical care teams to move seamlessly between the Surgi-Center and main campus operating rooms, as well as providing excellent patient transport capability between the two facilities.

 - Memorial Surgery Center at Ridgeview has 2 operating rooms, a pre op area, 3 procedure rooms, and 2 recovery areas and is fully staffed with registered nurses and surgery technicians.

-Thank you for choosing Memorial for your surgery and care.
-Our goal is to provide you with the best medical care.
-Open communication is important to achieving this goal.
-If you have any questions about your care, we encourage you to speak up, ask questions, or voice any concerns you may have while in our care.
+Our goal is to provide you with the best medical care and open communication is important to achieving this goal.
+If you have any questions about your care, we encourage you to speak up, ask questions of your care team, or voice any concerns you may have while in our care.

 How to prepare for your pre-admission appointment

-Prior to the day of your surgery, it is important for us to meet with you via phone or in person to obtain your medical history and give you instructions to prepare you for your surgery and post hospital care.
+Prior to the day of your surgery, it is important for us to communicate with with you to obtain your medical history and give you instructions to prepare you for your surgery and post hospital care.
 Your surgical healthcare team will decide how your interview will be conducted, based on your medical criteria and scheduled procedure.

 What you can expect during your pre-admission appointment